-Banks must fix a Date of Commencement of Commercial Operations (DCCO) for all project loans at the time of sanction of the loan / financial closure7 (in the case of multiple banking or consortium arrangements).
-For the purpose of IRAC norms, all project loans may be divided into the following two categories; (i) Project Loans for infrastructure sector.
+Banks must fix a Date of Commencement of Commercial Operations (DCCO) for all project loans at the time of sanction of the loan / financial closure9 (in the case of multiple banking or consortium arrangements).
+For the purpose of IRAC norms, all project loans may be divided into the following two categories; (i) Project Loans for infrastructure sector (ii) Project Loans for non-infrastructure sector.